 CO2 is a natural metabolic byproduct, but when it becomes unbalanced with the available oxygen in the air, it can cause breathing issues, sap your energy, and make you feel disoriented or fuzzy.

-Testing Indoor Air Quality
+Testing For Indoor Air Pollutants

 There are DIY methods for testing the air quality in your home, specific to each type of pollutant above.